LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 2. Authentication via login will be available during the beta period.

-3. This API is not aimed for massive deletion of data, there is interanl mechanism that will protect the system from such misuse of the API.
+3. This API is not aimed for massive deletion of data, there is an internal mechanism which will protect the system from such misuse of the API.